Skip to main content

 Ryan Yealy, O.D.

-Dr. Ryan Yealy provides primary eye care, diagnosing, treating and managing conditions and diseases of the eye and visual system and also specializes in low vision evaluations.
+Dr. Ryan Yealy provides primary eye care, diagnosing, treating, and managing conditions and diseases of the eye and visual system, and also specializes in low vision evaluations.

-Our Doctor Can Diagnosis and Treat Keratoconus
+Our Eye Doctors Can Diagnosis and Treat Keratoconus

-Your cornea is the transparent, outer lens of your eye, and it typically has a smooth dome shape.
+Your cornea is the transparent outer lens of your eye, and it typically has a smooth dome shape.
 Keratoconus describes a condition in which the corneal structure isn’t strong enough to maintain a healthy ball shape.

 As a result, the cornea bulges outward into more of a cone.
 Our professional optometric team at our eye care clinic is knowledgeable about how to diagnose and treat keratoconus.